Medal of Honor: Allied Assault: Plot

 Powell is assigned to go behind enemy lines and acquire intelligence on German troop movements.
-After rescuing a stranded British pilot Joe Baylor, Powell meets up with French Resistance member Manon Batiste (the protagonist of Medal of Honor: Underground).
+After rescuing a shot down American reconnaissance pilot Joe Baylor, Powell meets up with French Resistance member Manon Batiste (the protagonist of Medal of Honor: Underground).
 She sends him out to conduct various acts of sabotage against the German war effort.
 He raids a manor house being used as a command post where he secures important enemy documents, including the blueprints for the new King Tiger tank.
 Powell escapes the manor house with Manon's aid.

 Powell's next mission involves hijacking a King Tiger tank and using it to secure a vital bridge at the city of Brest.
 After navigating through the sniper-infested ruins, he meets up with the American tank crew chosen for the mission.
 Powell and the tank crew capture the King Tiger and use it to fight their way through the countryside.
 Upon reaching Brest, Powell provides cover for the King Tiger to protect the bridge, until reinforcements come to secure it.

-Powell's final mission sends him to Fort Schmerzen, a German mustard gas-producing facility that was previously raided by Lieutenant James Patterson (the main protagonist of Medal of Honor as well as Medal of Honor: Frontline), but has since been restored to operation, supposedly as a prisoner-of-war camp, but is being used to produce mustard gas.
+Powell's final mission sends him to Fort Schmerzen, a German mustard gas-producing facility along the Siegfried Line that was previously raided by Lieutenant James Patterson (the main protagonist of Medal of Honor as well as Medal of Honor: Frontline), but has since been restored to operation, supposedly as a prisoner-of-war camp, but is being used to produce mustard gas.
 Powell is parachuted into the woods, where he destroys some Flak guns that are shooting Allied planes.
-He infiltrates a weapons depot, and destroys a stockpile of StG 44 assault rifles and destroys a German communications outpost, cutting off Fort Schmerzen's communications.
+Disguised as a German officer, he infiltrates a weapons depot, and destroys a stockpile of StG 44 assault rifles.
+He destroys afterwards a German communications outpost in a nearby town, cutting off Fort Schmerzen's communications.
 Powell hijacks a freight train and along with a squad of US Rangers, uses it to reach Schmerzen.
 Upon arriving at Schmerzen, Powell and his fellow Rangers storm the fort and release all the prisoners.
 Powell fights his way into the lower levels of Schmerzen, where he discovers that the fort's mustard gas production facilities are still operational.
 He plants explosives on the gas facilities, and escapes just before Fort Schmerzen is destroyed.

 Development

 The game was developed by a team of 22 developers.
+Development spanned from 2000 to late 2001 and used id Software's id Tech 3 engine with modifications from Heavy Metal: F.A.K.K.².

+Legacy

+Vince Zampella and Jason West left 2015, Inc. to later form Infinity Ward with Activision to develop the Call of Duty series, with the first installment taking inspiration from both Return to Castle Wolfenstein and Allied Assault.